Last Updated on

 Known as Talad Rom Hoop in Thai, the Maeklong Railway Market seems to go under many guises, which sound well, “crazy”.
 And to sum it up succintly, that’s exactly what experiencing the market feels a bit like.

-Contents for A trip to Maeklong’s crazy Railway Market (or Umbrella Pulldown Market)
+Table of Contents: A trip to Maeklong’s crazy Railway Market (or Umbrella Pulldown Market)

 What is the history of the Maeklong Railway Market?